 Filtering Rules Allow the stations not specified by any enabled entries in the list to access.
 Deny the stations not specified by any enabled entries in the list to access.
-MAC Address Status Description Modify 1 00-0A-EB-80-00-0B Enabled Wireless Station A Modify Delete 2 00-0A-EB-00-07-5F Enabled Wireless Station B
+Deny the stations not specified by any enabled entries in the list to access.
+Description Modify 1 00-0A-EB-B0-00-0B Enabled wireless station A Modify Delete 2 00-0A-EB-00-07-5F Enabled wireless station A Modify Delete

-4.6.4 Wireless Advanced
+4.7.4 Wireless Advanced